NefelibataJay/NefelibataJay/README.md

 # :wave: Hi here!
 I'm Zhou Jay！

-I am a graduate student at Kunming University of Science and Technology in Yunnan Province, China, majoring in computer science and psychology.
-My main research area is utilizing deep learning-based speech recognition technology.
+I am a graduate student at Kunming University of Science and Technology in Yunnan Province, China, majoring in computer science and technology.
+My main research area is speech recognition and classification.

 ## 👨‍💻 Currently learning! 💪